-FC Dallas soccer game will be the first major league sports event played in front of a crowd since pandemic
+FC Dallas soccer game will be the first major league team sports event played in front of a crowd since pandemic

 Cash is not accepted at concession stands in order to minimize physical interaction, the team said.
 No paper tickets are being distributed, as all tickets will be delivered and processed through the AXS ticketing app.

-Texas currently has recorded at least 517,700 confirmed coronavirus cases -- third most among US states -- and 9,222 deaths, according to a tally by Johns Hopkins University.
+Texas currently has recorded at least 518,150 confirmed coronavirus cases -- third most among US states -- and more than 9,225 deaths, according to a tally by Johns Hopkins University.